tamarakaufler/travel-article-headings/README.md

 Location information is retrieved using Here.com reverse geocoding API.

-I could not find a free historical weather service, so I created a mock.
+I could not find a free historical weather service, so there is a mock.

 Using Google Places (finding places of interest (poi) like restautants, cafes, bars etc in the given area) requires signing up, which I don't want to do at the moment.
-Here.com provides a similar functionality, however I am currently using a mock, because getting POI data is in principal the same as that of using reverse geocoding request.
+Here.com provides a similar functionality, however a mock is used, because getting POI data is in principal the same as that of using reverse geocoding request.
+TODO later.

 Photo date is processed for time related information: weekday/weekend, month and season.

 If any of the location, weather or places of interest return no data, no headings will be provided.

-Note
+NOTE

 The location and the time data stays the same for an article.
 The weather and places of interest data is mocked and generates random results from run to run.